gravitational/careers/challenges/cloud/challenge.md

 ## Key Dependencies

-You are welcome to solve this challenge using tools you are most familiar with, however, we will be appreciative if you made sure to, at a minimum, make use of:
+You are welcome to solve this challenge using tools you are most familiar with, but, at a minimum, please include the following:

 * Go
 * make